Table of Contents

 Fitness as a Luxury

-For the majority of the public, fitness is still viewed as a “luxury”, meaning it is a non-essential service.
+For the most public, fitness is still viewed as a “luxury,” meaning it is a non-essential service.

 However, despite the non-essential nature of the industry, it is a source of livelihood for many individuals, including me.